-The Department of Visual Communication has the following facilities and resources: iMac lab, 20 iMacs, one Scanner, one Wacom Cintig 27HD, 75in display with Apple TV and sound system, Pro Software including Adobe CC, Ableton Live Suite, Max, Arduino, DaVinci Resolve, Fusion, iAd Producer, Xcode and Cinema 4D.
+The Department of Visual Communication have the following facilities and resources:

+An iMac lab equipped with 20 iMacs, one Wacom Cintiq 27HD Pen Display, one Scanner, 75in display with Apple TV and sound system, This iMac Lab has Industry standard professional software including Adobe CC 2020, Ableton Live Suite, Max, DaVinci Resolve Studio, Fusion, XCode, Arduino, Logic Pro X, Avid ProTools and Cinema 4D.

 The Digital Media classroom has 12 Apple Thunderbolt Display Laptop Stations, 75in display with Apple TV and BOSE surround sound system.
 In the Advertising classroom, 75in display with Apple TV.
 The Graphic Design classroom has 75in display with Apple TV on a cart.
 There are two Studio classrooms, one set up for drawing and one for 3D.

-There are five New Media Suites (each is suite up for full 4k editing, color grading, motion graphics, animation, sound design and interactive.
-There are also Four Full Spec Mac Pro & I iMac, three UHD monitors, each Suite has duel Apple Thunderbolt monitors, Pro Condenser Microphones in each Suite, Midi controllers and keyboards in each suite, Audio interface in each suite, I2TB storage array's in each suite, one Wacom Cintiq 27HD.
-Software includes Adobe CC, Apple Pro Apps, Ableton Live Suite, Max, Arduino, DaVinci Resolve, Fusion, Hype, iAd Producer, Xcode and Cinema 4D.
-24hr reservation card access and iBeacon technology.
-The Department of Visual Communication also has the following resources: a multi-use studio space with photo/video remote backdrop, a lib, a strobe and continuous lighting.
-The Film photography lab has enlargers, sinks, booths and dryer racks for developing and printing traditional and alternative process chemical B&W photography.
-The Printmaking lab has a printing press for etching, mono printing, linocuts, etc. It also has printing tables, drying racks, an industrial paper shearer, and washers for screen printing.
-The Visual Communication Resource Centre has a full-time staff member dedicated to providing support with the following: new media suites, various professional video, sound, and photography equipment.
+There are five Digital Media Suites which are suite up for industry standard Video Editing, Color Grading, Motion Graphics, Animation, Sound Design and Music Production.
+Every suite has a Mac Pro with dual Apple Thunderbolt monitors and I2TB external storage.
+2 RODE and 3 Sennheiser Condenser Microphones, 4 Midi Keyboards, one ROLI Seaboard, Apogee Duet Audio interfaces and Ableton Push midi controllers in each suite for Music Production and Audio Post Production.
+One Wacom Cintiq 27HD Pen Display.
+3 pairs of Yamaha HS7 and 2 pairs of M-Audio BX6 Studio Monitor Speakers.
+Software includes latest versions of Adobe CC 2020, Apple Pro App Bundle, Ableton Live Suite, Max, DaVinci Resolve, Fusion, Hype, Arduino, XCode and Cinema 4D.
+Eizo 27inch True Color Monitor and DaVinci Resolve Mini Panel for Color Grading.

+The department has a Multi-Purpose Studio Space for photography and videography equipped with remote backdrop, a Jib and 3 strobe lights.
+The Film Photography Lab has enlargers, sinks, booths and dryer racks for developing and printing traditional and alternative process chemical B&W photography.

+The Printmaking Lab has a printing press for etching, mono printing, linocuts, etc. It also has printing tables, drying racks, an industrial paper shearer, and washers for screen printing.
+A 3D Art Studio equipped for Ceramics and Studio Art classes.

+Visual Communication Resource Centre has various (Blackmagic Design and Canon) 4K cameras and accessories, MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits, On-Location Sound Recording equipment.
+Online Reservation System for Suites and Equipment.
+The Visual Communication Resource Centre has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio and Photography equipment.